AaronBecker/daydreamer/README.md

 follow up very strong play with bizarre blunders, as though it had lost its focus on the game and its mind was wandering aimlessly.

-Windows and Mac binaries are available on the [downloads page](http://github.com/AaronBecker/daydreamer/downloads).
+Windows, Linux, and Mac binaries are available on the [downloads page](http://github.com/AaronBecker/daydreamer/downloads).

 Changes from 1.6 to 1.7